DenverArtMuseum/mayer-2023/content/rosoff.md

 In 1946, the new director of the National Museum, Daniel Rubín de la Borbolla (1907–1990), and Brooklyn Museum’s new director, Charles Nagel (1899–1992), corresponded regarding conditions for the exchange.
 Rubín de la Borbolla included photographs of the proposed National Museum objects except for a group of Monte Albán funerary offerings that were recently excavated by Alfonso Caso (1896–1970) and were still being studied; these would be added later.
 He also wrote that the National Museum accepted the objects offered by the Brooklyn Museum but requested the addition of a Costa Rican stone stele and a gold ornament either from Costa Rica or Panama.[^65] Nagel responded that the museum’s Governing Committee approved the conditions but requested that the period for making changes be limited to six months.
 He added that he and the Governing Committee were completely satisfied with the objects proposed by the National Museum (fig. 15) and that if the Brooklyn Museum’s offerings were acceptable, “I see no reason why this mutually advantageous exchange cannot be put into effect.”[^66] With Nagel’s letter in hand, Spinden immediately wrote to Rubín de la Borbolla, emphasizing the rarity of the Costa Rican stone stele and wondering if the Brooklyn Museum might obtain a large exhibition-quality piece in exchange.[^67] The Aztec Year Bundle, which did not appear on the preliminary list, was likely added at this time (fig. 16).

-Rubín de la Borbolla agreed to the six-month period, approving the exchange on March 4, 1947.[^68] The remaining correspondence relates to packing and shipping and final approval by Mexican President Miguel Alemán Valdés.
+Rubín de la Borbolla agreed to the six-month period, approving the exchange on March 4, 1947.[^68] The remaining correspondence relates to packing and shipping and final approval by Mexican President, Miguel Alemán Valdés.
 On December 24, 1947, Spinden received a Western Union telegram from Rubín de la Borbolla saying that the crates were on their way, and on March 10, 1948, they arrived at the museum.[^69] After the Governing Committee approved the acquisition, Nagel wrote to Covarrubias and Rubín de la Borbolla, expressing how pleased the committee was and thanking Covarrubias for his assistance.[^70]

 {% figuregroup '2', 'rosoff-fig-17, rosoff-fig-18' %}